 To list or not to list, Part 2: Binance listing SUSHI was no big deal

-Fed Chairman Jerome Powell threw the U.S. dollar under a bus last week at the central bank’s annual Jackson Hole, Wyoming, meeting.
+Fed Chairman Jerome Powell threw the U.S. dollar under the bus last week at the central bank’s annual Jackson Hole, Wyoming, meeting.

-Jerome Powell throws US dollar under a bus in Jackson Hole
+Jerome Powell throws US dollar under the bus in Jackson Hole